ChrisZie/HugoSymphony/content/_index.md

 - caption: Living, Learning, Leading
   description: 'Wisdom fuels leadership.
 Your have the knowledge and experience
     to lead.
-We have the knowledge and experience to make you the best leader.'
+We have the knowledge and experience to make you the best you can be.'

 - caption: Creating in Concert
   description: 'Join our global network of world-changing organizations.
 If you have